Fullstack-MOOC/coursera-images/README.md

 # Fullstack MOOC Images

-This repository contains Docker images and configurations for a fullstack MOOC (Massive Open Online Course) environment.
+This repository contains Docker images and configurations for fullstack MOOC.

 ## Structure